 It’s so much easier to do things like complain, begrudge, procrastinate, dismiss, put down or ignore.
 That’s the first wolf’s plan: to encourage the easier and seemingly better option.
 Those things take almost no energy because they don’t require real action of any kind.

 It’s much harder, scarier and more time-consuming to do things like learn, teach, inspire, trust, listen or launch.
 The second wolf starts out with a huge deficit because of it.
 Those things take so much energy because they take effort, work, guts and momentum.

 PS: The wolf story came from either the Cherokee Nation or from Billy Graham’s The Holy Spirit: Activating God’s Power in Your Life.
-Source conflict aside, it’s still a great story to ponder deeply on a Sunday morning.
+Source conflict aside, it’s still a great story to ponder.